 Queer activist Christian Vincent tested positive to HIV in 2014.
 He’d been testing regularly.
 To suddenly get a positive result came as a shock to Vincent.

-“Everything I knew about myself, every bit of confidence I had, was ripped out of my body…” explains Vincent, speaking to Lovin Malta.
+“Everything I knew about myself, every bit of confidence I had, was ripped out of my body…” explains Vincent.
 “I just felt like I was in this vessel, transporting me through time.
 It was really uncomfortable.”